-Variable Length Subnet Mask (VLSM) was designed to avoid wasting IP addresses.
-With VLSM, a network is subnetted and then re-subnetted.
+The Variable Length Subnet Mask (VLSM) was designed to help conserve IP addresses.
+With VLSM, a network is subnetted and then subnetted again.
 This process can be repeated multiple times to create subnets of various sizes based on the number of hosts required in each subnet.
 Effective use of VLSM requires address planning.

-In this lab, use the 172.16.128.0/17 network address to develop an address scheme for the network displayed in the topology diagram.
-VLSM is used to meet the IPv4 addressing requirements.
+In this lab, you are given the network address 172.16.128.0/17 to develop an address scheme for the network shown in the Topology diagram.
+VLSM will be used so that the addressing requirements can be met.
 After you have designed the VLSM address scheme, you will configure the interfaces on the routers with the appropriate IP address information.